 Other studies have shown that productivity increases as office workers are exposed to more natural light.
 A September 2018 Harvard Business Review article identifies natural light and a view of the outdoors as the most important single attribute of a workplace environment, outdistancing perks like fitness centers, cafeterias, and childcare.

 Glass Block in Offices

 A notable solution is to create an environment where natural light is generously admitted and allowed to flow freely into enclosed spaces.
+Commercial offices can incorporate glass block as partitions to recreate the cubicle style office with a unique and more open feeling design.
+Likewise, glass block or glass brick grids can be used to create floor to ceiling walls where natural light is still desired while still needed the privacy of a traditional office.
 The determination is that glass block can be ideal for enhancing productivity and employee satisfaction.

 Architects recognize the healthful benefits of natural light in the workplace and are including modern glass block and brick into the exteriors and interior walls of their creations.
+Unique glass brick accent walls can prove to be complementary to the overall design intent.
+Because glass is so versatile, it is able to create a dramatic accent and light element to any interior.
 Glass block facades in many award-winning structures around the world incorporate well-lighted workplaces with dramatic energy savings, space efficiency, and stunning beauty.

-Similarly, conventional buildings are being built and retrofitted with more windows along with interior walls, partitions, walkways, and staircases that admit natural light.
+Similarly, conventional buildings are being built and retrofitted with more windows along with interior walls, partitions, walkways, and glass staircases that admit natural light.
+The beauty of incorporating glass block into any design is in its ability to emit a back-lit glow at all times.
+This can be elevated by including LED lighting around the framing of a glass block grid wall.
 All interior spaces are flooded with natural light during the day, creating a comfortable outdoor feeling in every interior workspace.

 Ideal Office Settings